WWE Friday Night Smackdown overnight viewership - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-WWE Friday Night Smackdown delivered 2.339 million viewers for Fox, according to the overnight numbers listed by Showbuzzdaily.com.
-The number was down from the 2.452 final number from last week.
-Friday’s first hour delivered 2.420 million viewers, while the second hour produced 2.257 million viewers.
+WWE Friday Night Smackdown delivered 2.415 million viewers for Fox, according to the overnight numbers listed by Showbuzzdaily.com.
+The number was up from the 2.330 final number from last week.
+Friday’s first hour delivered 2.493 million viewers, while the second hour produced 2.336 million viewers.

-Powell’s POV: The first hour of Smackdown topped the networks in the male 18-49 demographic, while the second hour finished tied with three other Friday night network shows.
-The final numbers for Friday Night Smackdown and other shows will be available on Monday.
+Powell’s POV: Both hours of Smackdown topped the networks in the male 18-49 demographic.
+The final numbers for Friday Night Smackdown will be available on Monday.

 The Pro Wrestling Boom Podcast with Jason Powell features ODB discussing the fire that destroyed her food truck, the fundraising drive to help her buy a new truck, her appearance on the latest Impact Wrestling television show, Triple H telling her to go to TNA, and much more...